Death of Chow Tsz-lok: Responses in Hong Kong

 During a 6 November forum at HKUST to discuss Chow's incident, a student from the Chinese mainland was set upon by a crowd of protesters and repeatedly hit on the head.
 HKUST president Wei Shyy denounced the violence.

 On 8 November, the place where Chow had fallen became a shrine: many people queued up to place offerings of flowers, candles, and paper cranes.
 About a thousand protesters marched in the central business district chanting anti-police slogans and shouting at the police, including calling them "murderers".
 In several locations around Hong Kong, protesters blocked roads, lit fires, and vandalised Mass Transit Railway stations, while the police responded with tear gas.
 A graduation ceremony at HKUST on that day was cut short when masked students dressed in black took the stage and turned it into a memorial service for Chow.
 A vigil was held the next day in Tamar Park with a claimed attendance of 100,000, while police put that figure at 7,500.

 On 11 November, student protesters marched to the residence of HKUST president Shyy and called on him to "condemn police violence"; they daubed graffiti and vandalised the residence and also vandalised a Starbucks café and Bank of China branch on campus.
 Classes at HKUST were cancelled for repairs after mass vandalism on the campus.
 Shyy demanded a "thorough and independent investigation" into Chow's death.

-The death of Chow ignited an escalation of violent protests, initiating the so-called "Blossom Everywhere" campaign from 11 November onward in which protesters established roadblocks, disrupted train services, and vandalised public spaces across the city that would ultimately lead to conflicts where a protester was shot in Sai Wan Ho, a man was doused and set on fire in Ma On Shan, and an elderly man was killed after he was hit with a brick in Sheung Shui, eventually culminating in large-scale police sieges on university campuses, namely at the Chinese University of Hong Kong and the Hong Kong Polytechnic University.
+The death of Chow ignited an escalation of violent protests, initiating the so-called "Blossom Everywhere" campaign from 11 November onward in which protesters established roadblocks, disrupted train services, and vandalised public spaces across the city.
+This would ultimately lead to conflicts where a protester was shot in Sai Wan Ho, a man was doused and set on fire in Ma On Shan, and an elderly man was killed after he was hit with a brick in Sheung Shui, eventually culminating in large-scale police sieges on university campuses, namely at the Chinese University of Hong Kong and the Hong Kong Polytechnic University.

 In a "citizen's press conference" held by protesters following the news of Chow's death, demonstrators said: "In this tragic moment, we plead to all to bear in heart and mind who the real culprits behind Tsz-lok's death were.
 His fall was not an unfortunate accident.
 It was an intentional manslaughter executed by tyranny and the police force."